samAricha/Game_Head/README.md

 # Welcome to GameHead!

 	> A central location to get the latest Games that are out.
-Made using  **Synchronize now** in Android Studio
+Made in Android Studio
-	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

 # Components